Probing the collective excitations of excitonic insulators in an optical cavity: Introduction

 This paper is organized as follows.
 In Sec.\ref{sec:model and method}, we review the one-dimensional s-p chain model.
 In Sec.\ref{sec:light-matter}, the formalism of light-matter interaction is presented.
 The coupling to optical modes of cavity is presented in Sec.\ref{sec:Spectroscopic Analysis of the Cavity Mode}.
 In Sec.\ref{sec:hybrid_modes}, the spectroscopy of the cavity mode is studied.
-In Sec. \ref{phonon}, we discuss the response of an phonon-mediated excitonic insulator.
-We conclude in Sec.\ref{sec:conclusion}, and the details of the calculations of the cavity photon Green's function are relegated to the appendix.
+In Sec. \ref{sec:phonon}, we discuss the response of the Coulomb- and phonon-mediated pairing in the excitonic insulator.
+We conclude in Sec.\ref{sec:conclusion}, and the details of the cavity photon Green’s function calculations and the collective excitonic mode spectrum are relegated to the appendices.
+The data that support the findings of this article are openly available \cite{DataAvailiblity_CavityEI}.